liamstatham/100-days-of-code/log.md

   - Learned how to deploy MVC websites to IIS via filesystem
   - Learned a bit about IIS and local SQL server instances

+### Day 82: March 25, Thursday

+**Today's progress**:
+  - Started another course on Collections in c#
+  - I know most of it, but want to make sure I know it al
+  - did a few experiments

 Liam Statham